-GLAZED EXPRESSION is a studio gallery, in the picturesque west cornish town of Helston.
-Situated perfectly in the center of bustling Meneage Street, with ample car parking close at hand.
+GLAZED EXPRESSION is a ceramic art studio and gallery, in the picturesque west Cornish town of Helston.
+Situated perfectly in the centre of bustling Meneage Street, with ample car parking close at hand.
 Glazed Expression is the perfect stop off for anyone wishing to acquire some of the most exquisite ceramics and fine art available in the area.

 You will find the gallery space a comfortable and welcoming space to view the arts and crafts available, affording a very different atmosphere to most white space galleries.
 We aim to showcase art in a more homely environment, inviting customers to view the work on more familiar terms.

 To compliment the gallery Glazed Expression also has a working ceramic studio.
 Ady Barker is resident artist creating beautiful thrown and hand built artefacts, that can be purchased from the gallery.
 He also provides regular classes that can be easily booked through this site or at the gallery in person.

 Our journey with 'Glazed Expression' started in March 2019, after an eventful journey from our home town of Cirencester, we came to view 45 Meneage Street.
 We instantly fell in love with the ancient, unloved property, the town of Helston and the surrounding beaches and countryside.

 Our heads told us to be sensible with spending projections and our visions of what we would like to create.
 Our ideal investment would be somewhere where we could work and live.
 Where we could micro teach and share our passion for creativeness.